Supplemental Nutrition Assistance Program: Eligibility

 Because SNAP is a means-tested program, recipients must meet all eligibility criteria in order to receive benefits.
 There are income and resource requirements for SNAP, as well as specific requirements for immigrants, elderly persons and persons with disabilities.

 Income requirements

-For income, individuals and households may qualify for benefits if they earn a gross monthly income that is 130% (or less) of the federal poverty level for a specific household size.
-For example: the SNAP-eligible gross monthly income is $1,245 or less for an individual.
-For a household of 4, the SNAP eligible gross monthly income is $2,552 or less.
-Gross monthly income is the amount an individual makes each month before any deductions, e.g., taxes, insurance, pensions, etc.
+For income, individuals and households may qualify for benefits if they earn a gross monthly income and a net monthly income that is 130% and 100% or less, respectively, of the federal poverty level for a specific household size.
+For example: in Fiscal Year 2024, the SNAP-eligible gross monthly income limit is $1,580 for an individual.
+For a household of four, it is $3,250.